 Benefits of Mixing Flowers and Vegetables

-Mixing flowers and vegetables is not difficult.
+Mixing flowers and vegetables makes sense.
 Some flowers actually are used in vegetable gardens to keep bugs and animals away, as with companion gardening.
 When mixing flowers and vegetables, just make sure everything in the garden requires the same amount of watering and food.

 Again, if you are still wondering “What vegetables can be used for landscaping,” the answer is as varied as the different types of plants out there.
 Use your best judgment when mixing flowers and vegetables in the same garden space, and use your imagination when going for the aesthetic value you seek in the gardens around your home.